fobnail/docs/dev-notes/running-os-in-dlme.md

 ### Test of latest Trenchboot

-At the beginning, we prepared a build containing the revisions mentioned on the Trenchboot website.
+In the beginning, we prepared a build containing the revisions mentioned on the Trenchboot website.
 They are listed in the [background](#background) section.
-Such an image can be built by following the steps described in the [instructions](#instructions) section, The only difference is that the meta-fobnail repository should be checked out to `tb-latest-bad-format` branch.
+Such an image can be built by following the steps described in the [instructions](#instructions) section.
+The only difference is that the meta-fobnail repository should be checked out to `tb-latest-bad-format` branch.

-Unfortunately, the boot failed and reset while the platfrom was still in GRUB.
+Unfortunately, the boot failed and reset while the platform was still in GRUB.
 The result was as follows.

 ```